Stretching your neck not working anymore?

 People are very familiar with the old neck stretch where you tilt your head to the side and sometimes forwards too.
 This is a widely recommended stretch by many Physiotherapists, Chiropractors, and Osteopaths to help manage neck tightness and pain.
 For most people, this will work great to relieve any tension in the neck muscles, but sometimes it is just not enough and people find themselves constantly needing to stretch to get temporary relief, before the neck pain and tension comes back again.

 Strengthening the neck

 There are many causes of neck pain, with most of them being non-specific and simply related to a sprain or strain of the neck muscles and joints.
 Strengthening the muscles around the shoulders and neck, and building up their endurance has been shown to be effective in managing those with neck pain.
+A recent systematic review in 2021 showed that strengthening exercises was an effective choice in managing those with chronic neck pain.
 We see it as building up their capacity and ability to handle the things we do in our everyday activities that require them to strain, such as prolonged sitting with poor posture, using our arms in outstretched positions with poor arm strength, and even just being stressed and tense all the time.